Yahu “Rock” Blackwell to Make TV Debut in WBU Title Fight

 Rising Baltimore-bred boxer Yahu "Rock" Blackwell is slated to make his TV debut this summer in a fight for the WBU cruiserweight title.

-The fight takes place on Aug.
-20th from the Sugar Creek Casino in Hinton, OK.
-Then, it will air in October on Comcast SportsNet (CSN), marking his official TV debut.
+The fight takes place on April 6th in Tijuana, Mexico, and will air later in the year on Comcast SportsNet (CSN), marking his official TV debut.

 An opponent is yet to be announced, but the bout is said to be the biggest test of Blackwell's career thus far.
 Also, it will be an emotional one, as he's dedicated the fight to his mother Sandra, who passed away last summer, due to medical malpractice, says his camp.